divin/text2speech/README.md

 - Generate speech from text in 16 languages
 - Save the generated speech as a WAV file
 - Use any recoreded voice as the speaker and convert it to speech in any language
-- Very fast interference even on CPU (tested on Apple M1)
+- Very fast interference even on CPU (tested on Apple M1, MPS is not supported yet)

 ## 📷 Screenshots